 Frequently Asked Questions

-Student Support Services TRIO at City College provides holistic and student-centered services, resources and educational opportunities that support and improve graduation for eligible students.
+TRIO Student Support Services provides holistic and student-centered services, resources, and educational opportunities that support and improve the likelihood of graduation for eligible students.

 Since we serve only a selection of 140 students at City College and 230 students at MSUB annually, we can provide more attention to each participant.

-SSS TRIO provides academic assistance, personal development, as well as educational and personal resources.
+TRIO SSS provides academic assistance, personal development, and educational and personal resources.
 Learn more about the SSS Services on your campus.

-Although we offer financial literacy services, such as assistance in scholarship search and applications, to offer scholarships to our active participants is not part of our programming.
+Although we offer financial literacy services, such as assistance in scholarship search and applications, we do not sponsor any scholarships.